Changes to the Housing Opportunity Program

 When will my rent be recalculated and when will the new rules apply to me?

 Households will move to the new rent calculation in phases.
 The changes will apply once a household completes their annual recertifications.
-If a household moves, experiences a change in household size, or the landlord requests a rent change they will complete a recertification and be subject to the new rent calculation and program rules at that time.
+If a household moves, they will complete a recertification and be subject to the new rent calculation and program rules at that time.

 Will my portion of the rent increase or decrease with this change?